LBPHacker/R216/manual.md

 `bump` sets the Attention Request bit for a single frame on the virtual I/O port whose number matches the value in the primary operand.
-The Attention Request bit resets the next frame if another `bump` that accesses the same port is not encountered.
+The Attention Request bit resets the next frame unless another `bump` that accesses the same port is executed.

 The peripheral on the other end of the port may not detect the attention request if it's checking the Attention Request bit out of phase with the R2.